She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 He shot to his feet, took her icy hands in his feverish ones, and rushed out: “Do you not recognize me?”

-Her hands jerked in his, but she didn’t break his hold, not disbelieving, not yet.
+Her hands jerked in his, but she didn’t break his hold, her gaze not disbelieving, not yet.
+Just… strange as she looked at him.

-She didn’t balk, drizzle gemming on her eyelashes and her cheeks, her eyes bewildered and unsure.
-“Your betrothed?”
+She didn’t balk, drizzled drops of rain gemming on her eyelashes, her eyes bewildered and unsure.
+“Your… betrothed?”

-It wasn’t even that far from the truth, he persuaded himself.
-“I’ve been searching for you ever since then.”
-And it was true, the sincerest truth of them all.
-His heart had been searching and hoping for the impossible for an anguished eternity.
+The sincerest truth of them all was that his heart had been searching and hoping for the impossible for an anguished eternity.

-But she didn’t.
-She was solid, yielding, and exquisitely real in his arms.
-She kissed him back with unpracticed lips that told him so much it broke his heart a little, adding to the web of cracks she’d already left there, in those soft, quiet moments back at the palace just between them.
+She was solid, yielding, yearning, and exquisitely real in his arms.
+She kissed him back with unpracticed lips that told him so much it broke his heart a little, adding to the web of cracks she’d already left there, with those soft, quiet glances back at the palace just between them, the glances across all the stratums that had divided them.

 Rain poured through their hair and between their lips, pressing their drenched clothes to their hot bodies.